SergioAlias/sporeflow/README.md

    - **Bacteria:** download a SILVA classifier in QIIME 2 format from [https://resources.qiime2.org/](https://resources.qiime2.org/).
 We recommend using the SILVA 138 99% OTUs full-length sequences database (remember to change the name accordingly in `config/config.yml`).

 10. Run `sf_run` to start the workflow.
 You can also run it until some key steps (using `--until rule_name`) to check the results before continuing and to change parameters if necessary (recommended).
-For example, a possible workflow split could be:
+For example, a possible workflow split could be (see [**Drawing DAGs and rule graphs**](#drawing-dags-and-rule-graphs) for a visual workflow including all rule names):
 ```bash
 sf_run --until multiqc     # quality control and possible primer trimming
 sf_run --until dada2       # feature table construction